Learning Outcomes

 Actus Reus of s.20 OAPA 1861

-To prove an offence under s.20, the prosecution must show that the defendant unlawfully wounded or inflicted grievous bodily harm on another person.
+To prove an offence under s.20, the prosecution must establish that the defendant unlawfully wounded or inflicted grievous bodily harm on another person.
+The actus reus can be satisfied in two alternative ways:

 Wounding